ContingencyOfTautologicalContradictions/Lucy/README.md

 - ``Memory``: Ensures memory safety.
 By enabling this profile, raw pointers will be safer.
 To enable it, define the macro ``lucy_memory_profile``.
 - ``Concurrency``: Ensures thread safety.
 By enabling this profile, data races and deadlocks will be mitigated.
 To enable it, define the macro ``lucy_concurrency_profile``.

-If you want multiple profiles, then simply define their respective macros for the same build.
+If you want multiple profiles, define their respective macros.

-If you don't want to use profiles, simply don't define any of these mentioned macros.
+If you don't want to use profiles, don't define any of these mentioned macros.